14 Best Things to Do in Royal Tunbridge Wells: The Historic Spa Town Guide

 The pub has a large seating area, and you can even see the old stage where performances used to take place.
 It is a great place to stop for a while and enjoy a meal or a drink in this stunning interior.

-4. Browse the independent shops at Chapel Street
+4. Browse the independent shops at Chapel Place

-Chapel Street is a lively area filled with unique shops and places to eat.
+Chapel Place is a lively area filled with independent shops and places to eat.
 It was established in the 18th century when the town was growing, and it still keeps its old-fashioned charm.
-At the center of Chapel Street is the Methodist Chapel, which has been an important part of the community since the late 1700s.
+At the centre of Chapel Street is the Methodist Chapel, King Charles the Martyr Church, which was originally built in late 1700s.

-One of the popular spots on Chapel Street is the Chapel Street Gin Bar, known for its wide variety of gins.
-Another favorite is Gabriella Jewellery, an independent shop that sells custom-made jewelry.
-Le Petit Jardin is a store that specializes in garden and home decorations, offering many beautiful items.
+One of the popular places on Chapel Place is the Gin Bar with gin varieties from all over the world.
+Another favourite is Gabriella Jewellery, an independent shop that sells custom-made jewellery.
+Le Petit Jardin is a local shop that specializes in garden and home decorations, with lots of pretty gift ideas.

-Calverley Park is a beautiful and historic park, which has a long history and is a lovely place for people to visit and enjoy.
+Calverley Grounds is a beautiful and historic park with long history and is a lovely place for people to visit and enjoy.

-Calverley Park was designed by a famous architect named Decimus Burton.
+Calverley Grounds was designed by a famous architect named Decimus Burton.
 He started working on the park in 1828.
-It was part of a larger plan to create a “garden suburb” with nice houses and green spaces.
+It was part of a larger plan to create a garden suburb with nice houses and green spaces.
 The park was made to be a peaceful and pretty place for people to live and relax.

-Calverley Park covers about 19 hectares, which is around 46 acres.
-It has wide open lawns, beautiful gardens, and many trees.
-There are also walking paths where people can take a stroll and enjoy the scenery.
-The park is a great place for picnics, playing, and spending time outdoors.
+Calverley Grounds covers about 19 hectares, which is around 46 acres.
+It has wide open lawns, beautiful gardens and mature trees.
+There are also walking paths where you can take a stroll and enjoy the scenery.
+The park is a great place for picnics, playing and spending time outdoors.
+There is also a fantastic café and in the winter you can find here the town’s famous outdoor ice rink!

 6. Indulge in Retail Therapy at Royal Victoria Place